wingos80/thesis_notes/1st_read_notes.md

 # 1st literature review

 The thesis project will begin with a literature review.
-This review will begin by focusing on literature, mainly MSc theses, produced by the many students that Erik-jan has supervised, in addition to the introduction to reinforcement learning textbook by Brato & Sutton.
+This review will begin by focusing on literature, mainly MSc theses, produced by the many students that Erik-jan has supervised, in addition to the introduction to reinforcement learning textbook by Barto & Sutton.
 The list of literature reviewed in this batch are as follows:

 1. W.J.E.
 Völker: Reinforcement Learning for Flight Control of the Flying V
 2. Thomas v.d.
 Laar: Deep Reinforcement Learning for Aircraft Landing